stefanyovkovpeev/AWSConverterBackend/README.md

-# AWSConverterBackend
+The backend of a simple conversion app for 4 currencies that simultaneously updates any currency if one's value is changed.
-Backend of a simple converter app for AWS meant as an excersise.
+It works with real-time currency rates taken from exchangerate-api.com It is meant as an AWS deployment excersise.